-People of all ages and backgrounds are able to access Dartmoor and feel welcome.
+People of all ages, backgrounds and abilities are able to access Dartmoor and feel welcome.
 Every visitor has positive and immersive experiences resulting in a long lasting connection and care for the place and its communities.
+More people can benefit from the health and well-being benefits that Dartmoor offers